huggingface/blog/ml-director-insights.md

 ### [Nathan Cahill](https://www.linkedin.com/in/nathan-m-cahill/) Ph.D. - Director of Machine Learning at [Xpress Technologies](https://xpresstechfreight.com/)

-**Background:** Nathan is a high-energy team player.
-He is passionate about creating innovative solutions that drive the bottom line and create meaningful IP at the same time.
+**Background:** Nathan is a passionate machine learning leader with 7 years of experience in research and development, and three years experience creating business value by shipping ML models to prod.
+He specializes in finding and strategically prioritizing the business' biggest pain points: unlocking the power of data earlier on in the growth curve.

 **Fun Fact:**  Before getting into transportation and logistics I was engineering rockets at Northrop Grumman. #RocketScience